kimmo1019/DeepCDR/README.md

 # DeepCDR
 Cancer Drug Response Prediction via a Hybrid Graph Convolutional Network

-This work has been accepted to [ECCB2020](https://eccb2020.info/) and will also appear in `Bioinformatics` soon.
+This work has been accepted to [ECCB2020](https://eccb2020.info/) and was also published in the journal [Bioinformatics](https://academic.oup.com/bioinformatics/article/36/Supplement_2/i911/6055929).

  ![model](https://github.com/kimmo1019/DeepCDR/blob/master/model.png)